When it comes to bias-based hate, U.S. appears to be slipping, Harvard analyst says

 GAZETTE: So, you see people not like you gaining power that people like you — or even you — used to have?

 BANAJI: You see it in subtle ways.
 Maureen Craig and Jennifer Richeson did a study in which they reminded half the people that by the year — 2050?
 I forget exactly which year it was — America would be minority majority.
-They showed that unaffiliated Americans leaned more Republican and expressed more conservatism if they had been reminded of that fact, compared to a group that had not received that fact.
+They showed that unaffiliated white Americans leaned more Republican and expressed more conservatism if they had been reminded of that fact, compared to a group that had not received that fact.

 That’s how little it can take to move an attitude, at least a little.
 So, when you add to the mix life circumstances — people who have had personal setbacks, who are mentally ill, who generally have higher levels of anxiety and fear, who may be intoxicated, who live in a state where you can buy a gun easily, who may be writing anonymously, who might feel legitimization by their peers, who may not have familiarity with outgroups, who have perceived grievances — my father could retire at the age of 60 and buy a boat; why can’t I? — you put these ordinary variables together, and you have a dangerous cocktail.